 If you’re thinking of leasing a programmer, make sure you’re getting what you really need.
 The difference between a junior and a senior developer can be quite significant, and you’d be surprised how many ‘’senior’’ cvs you will get in offers.
 Honesty is sometimes hard to come by – many developers attempt to ‘’sell’’ underqualified coders as senior developers with hope you won’t notice the difference.

-How to recognize senior developer
+How do you recognize a senior developer

 To give some indication – a senior developer is someone with (preferably) 6+ years of commercial experience and a broad portfolio of projects she was involved in.
 Less than that, you’re looking at junior or medium level specialist.
 Make sure you always get what you pay for, especially when it comes to offshore software development.
-Check their cv and set up an interview to confirm their qualifications and technical knowledge.
+Check their resumes and set up an interview to confirm their qualifications and technical knowledge.

 Find your developer now!